Top 10 Board Games

 Year: 2016

-The quintessential engine-building game that makes you feel like a proper space corporation mogul.
+The engine-building game that makes you feel like a proper space corporation mogul.
 I’ve only played this online, which suits me perfectly - I actively avoid on-table games in person to dodge all the admin and fiddly bits.
-Once you’re deep into your third generation, juggling heat production against oxygen levels whilst your mate steals the placement bonus you desperately needed, you’re fully immersed in the strategic depth.
-This is tableau building at its finest - every card matters, every decision cascades into future turns, and there’s genuine satisfaction in watching your corporation’s strategy unfold across the Martian surface.
-I’m also keen to try Ark Nova, which I’m told is essentially Terraforming Mars but with a zoo instead of a planet - if it captures the same engine-building magic, I’m sold.
+Once you’re deep into your third generation, juggling heat production against oxygen levels whilst your mate steals the placement bonus you desperately needed, you’re in it.
+Every card matters, every decision ripples into future turns.
+I’m also keen to try Ark Nova, which I’m told is essentially Terraforming Mars but with a zoo instead of a planet - if it’s half as good, I’m sold.

 Coup